-A number of iterative changes were made to the Facility layout throughout the design process to further avoid and minimize impacts to State-regulated wetlands and their regulated AAs.
+A number of iterative changes were made to the Facility layout throughout the design process to further avoid and minimize impacts to State-regulated wetlands and their AAs.
 Please see Exhibit 2, Section 2(a) for a description of the iterative steps of the Facility layout design and the impacts avoided or minimized by changes in design and loss of solar capacity.
 Extensive reviews of the Facility design and subsequent modifications were completed with specific priority given to the avoidance of wetland impacts.
-However, complete avoidance of State jurisdictional wetlands was not feasible due to the extent of federal and state wetlands located throughout the Facility Site as well as the shape of the features.
+However, complete avoidance of State jurisdictional wetlands was not feasible due to the extent of federal and state wetlands located throughout the Facility Site as well as the shape of the features alongside other constraints, sensitive resources, and design criteria.
 The Applicant has minimized jurisdictional wetland impacts by using narrow crossing locations and existing crossings wherever possible to access Facility components.
 All alternatives regarding Facility design were examined and the current design incorporates these alternatives.
 Jurisdictional wetland impacts have been minimized through careful design and study of the WSA.

-- Access road and collection line crossings have been collocated to the extent feasible to reduce impacts; - Vegetation clearing and grading was minimized where wetlands occur within the Facility Site; and - Only selective clearing of trees and shrubs will occur within State-regulated wetlands where necessary, see Exhibit 11.
+- Access road and collection line crossings have been collocated to the extent feasible to reduce impacts; - Vegetation clearing and grading was minimized where wetlands occur within the Facility Site; and - Only selective cutting of trees and shrubs (19 trees) will occur within State-regulated wetlands where necessary, see Revised Figure 14-3.